 #5.
 Pull out your embroidery thread and stitch around the edges.
 (Since the skirt is for my 3 year old I wanted it to look kind of kiddish and silly so I didn’t worry about making sure all the stitches were the same size or perfectly straight and spaced.)

 #6.
 Next I made the casing for the elastic around the top and inserted the elastic for the waistband.
-I know there are a million tutorials on how to do this but just in case you’d like more instructions on how to do this step you can click over to HERE.

 #7.
 Enjoy—you’re all done.
 Easy Peasy.